GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-update/index.md

 ---
 layout: 'layouts/blog-post.njk'
-title: "Private Network Access update: Introducing a deprecation trial"
+title: "Private Network Access update: Introducing Deprecation Trial"
 authors:
   - titouan
 description: Chrome is deprecating access to private network endpoints from non-secure websites in Chrome 93 as part of the Private Network Access specification.
 Read on for recommended actions.